-We can check if we can accept cost of possible consequences, if we can then there is no need to find a solution.
+We can check if we can accept the cost of possible consequences if we can then there is no need to find a solution.

 NASA risk matrix

-It would be good to have method which can structured risks assessments.
-We can use matrix used by NASA during Flight Readiness Review.
+It would be good to have a method which can structured risks assessments.
+We can use the matrix used by NASA during Flight Readiness Review.

-First we need to define a risk as was presented above, then we need to figure out likelihood of the condition and an impact of the consequence.
+First, we need to define risk as was presented above, then we need to figure out the likelihood of the condition and an impact of the consequence.
 We use fuzzy set, not a strict numbers and for each set we assign score as presented below: